-Valley slopes are considered unstable when the valley slope may be impacted by toe erosion and/or slope instabilities (i.e., existing slope angle steeper than 3:1 (horizontal: vertical units) and/or greater than 3 metres in height).
-The regulated area includes the river or stream and the valley walls extending landward to the predicted long term stable top of slope projected at a 3:1 (horizontal: vertical) (or 5:1 (horizontal: vertical) for sandy soils) slope ratio from the predicted stable toe of slope (taking into consideration a toe erosion allowance of 15 metres, unless otherwise determined through a technical analysis) plus an allowance of 15 metres.
+Valley slopes are considered unstable when the valley slope may be impacted by toe erosion and/or slope instabilities (i.e. existing slope angle steeper than 3:1 (horizontal: vertical units) and/or greater than 3 metres in height).
+The regulated area includes the river or stream and the valley walls extending landward to the predicted long term stable top of slope, the predicted stable toe of slope, plus an allowance of 15 metres.
+The appropriate stable slope allowance and stable toe allowance depends on specific characteristics of the slope.